Zofia Szmydt

 Zofia Szmydt (29 July 1923 – 26 November 2010) was a Polish mathematician working in the areas of differential equations, potential theory and the theory of distributions.
 She was a winner of the Stefan Banach Prize for mathematics in 1956.

 Life

 Zofia Szmydt was born in Warsaw on 29 July 1923.
 Her mother, Zofia Szmydtowa (née Gąsiorowska), was a historian and philologist.

-Szmydt studied at the University of Warsaw in clandestine classes during the Second World War.
-Following the Warsaw Uprising, she and her family were deported to Krakow.
+Szmydt studied at the University of Warsaw in clandestine classes during World War II.
+Following the Warsaw Uprising, she and her family were deported to Kraków.

 In 1946, Szmydt graduated in mathematics from the Jagiellonian University.
 She defended her doctoral thesis in 1949, written under the direction of Tadeusz Ważewski.

 Szmydt died on 27 November 2010.

 Career

 Until 1952, Szmydt worked at the Jagiellonian University.
 She was a member of the Mathematical Institute of the Polish Academy of Sciences between 1949 and 1971.
 In 1971, she joined the University of Warsaw where she became a professor in 1984.
 She retired in 1993.